Compliant Hazchem Spill Kit – 240 Litre

 Australian Standards, regulations and codes of practice make reference to the requirement that workplace spill response equipment must be able to accommodate a spill from the largest container stored on the site.
 The lack of standardised methods for testing absorbent capacity leaves the consumer vulnerable to being under prepared and exposed to possible prosecution.

-“All organisations can feel confident in knowing that any spill response kit that carries the AusSpill ASCIS2695 Mark of Compliance has been manufactured and tested to a verifiable standard and will perform as claimed.
-If you invest in a spill kit without the AusSpill Mark of Compliance you may find out that you have ended up with a prefilled garbage bin”, Nathan Cartwright said.
+“All organisations can feel confident in knowing that any spill response kit that carries the AusSpill Mark of Compliance has been manufactured and tested to a verifiable standard and will perform as claimed.
+If you invest in a spill kit without the AusSpill Mark of Compliance you may find out that you have ended up with a product that doesn't meet your expectations”, Nathan Cartwright said.